You need to focus on risk…

-That was my main message on Wednesday.
-And today, I want to elaborate on exactly how to speculate without “risking it all.”
+That’s a common refrain of mine when it comes to speculating with options.
+And today, I want to elaborate on exactly how to speculate on options without “risking it all.”

-Let’s start the answer to that question with the obligatory disclaimer…
+Let’s start the answer to that question with an obligatory disclaimer…

 Now, having said all of that, let me share a few thoughts.